Chart Color Schemes

 The level of residential development activity in Wallan was found to be higher than 90% of real estate markets across the country

-Wallan averaged 853 new dwelling approvals annually over the past five financial years, totalling 4,269 homes.
-As of FY-26144 approvals have been recorded.
-Each year, an average of 1.9 new residents per dwelling is added to Wallan's population.
-The average construction cost of new properties is $361,000.
+Wallan averaged approximately 853 new dwelling approvals per year over the past five financial years, totalling 4,269 homes.
+As of FY-26213 approvals have been recorded.
+On average, Wallan sees about 1.9 new residents per year for each dwelling constructed between FY-21 and FY-25, indicating a balanced supply and demand in the housing market.
+The average construction cost value for new properties is $361,000, which is below regional norms, suggesting more affordable housing options.

-Building activity is aligning with growth projections, but increased competition among buyers is expected as the population expands.
+Building activity appears to be keeping pace with these growth projections, though increased competition among buyers may arise as the population expands.

 Frequently Asked Questions - Development